Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

+and hence $\rR_0$ is indeed $\RR$-rational.
+All is now clear from~\cite[Prop.5.0.5]{huggins-thesis}, except for our sharpening of the result (the final line of the proposition).
+But this follows from Theorem~\ref{thm:MainTh4}. \end{proof}

-\begin{remark} A signature argument can also be used to prove Proposition~\ref{prop:huggins}, except if $G \cong \CG_{2n}$ with $n$ odd and either $g/n$ is odd or $(g+1)/n$ is even.
-Our results shows that in these cases, a descent is always possible, and how it can be obtained explicitly. \end{remark}
+\begin{remark} A signature argument as in~\cite[Prop.4.3]{lr2012} can also be used to prove Proposition~\ref{prop:huggins}, except if $\Gbar \cong \CG_{n}$ with $n$ odd and either $g/n$ is odd or $(g+1)/n$ is even.
+Theorem~\ref{thm:MainTh4} shows that in these cases, a descent is always possible, and Algorithm~\ref{alg:nonhypdesc} shows how this descent can be obtained explicitly. \end{remark}

-Having analyzed the obstruction to descent, it is now straightforward to construct curves whose field of moduli is not a field of definition.
+Having precisely analyzed the obstruction to descent in the previous subsections, it is now straightforward to give a complete classification of those hyperelliptic curves with tamely cyclic and nontrivial reduced automorphism group whose field of moduli is not a field of definition.